Last Updated: 11/10/14

 research at the time (not that I've been able to find), it's impossible to

 really say if slipsticks are better at helping knowledge stick.
 Of course,

 if you can point me to a scholarly study, I'd be grateful (physics education

 research is my area of study in "real life").

 This page was starting to load pretty slowly, so I decided to move the

 gallery of my growing collection off to another page.
-Last updated: 6/16/08 with another Sterling Metric Converter.
+Last updated: 11/10/14 with nuclear bomb rule.

 While the HP Museum below gives some basics on slide rule operation and has

 links to other pages with such information, my page seems to show up pretty